Dialysis Nurse: In-Demand Specialty for Travel Nursing Jobs

 Dialysis nursing is one of the most rewarding, and most challenging, nursing specialties.
 There are almost 750,000 Americans currently diagnosed with end-stage renal disease, representing nearly 10% of the U.S. population.
 With that number expected to increase by 5% each year, the need for nurses skilled in medicating, supporting, and monitoring patients on dialysis is growing.
 At the same time, the United States is anticipating a critical nursing shortage that is felt across all specialty areas.

-Because of the unique stresses that dialysis nurses face, travel nurses with high-quality dialysis skills and experience are in particularly high demand: hospitals, dialysis centers, and other healthcare settings rely upon travel nurses to cover short-term needs — and they provide generous travel nurse salaries as well as the many other benefits that travel nursing offers.
+Because of the unique stresses that dialysis nurses face, travel nurses with high-quality dialysis skills and experience are in particularly high demand: hospitals, dialysis centers, and other healthcare settings rely upon travel nurses to cover short-term healthcare staffing needs — and they provide generous travel nurse salaries as well as the many other benefits that travel nursing offers.

 What is a Dialysis Nurse?

 Dialysis nurses are registered nurses (RNs) who provide care and support for patients diagnosed with kidney disease.
 Patients suffering from either acute or chronic renal failure have only two treatment options: kidney transplant or dialysis.
-Dialysis is a process in which equipment called a hemodialyzer mechanically balances the chemicals in a patient’s blood and removes the waste, salt, and extra water that the body would normally be able to process on its own.
+Dialysis treatment is a process in which equipment called a hemodialyzer mechanically balances the chemicals in a patient’s blood and removes the waste, salt, and extra water that the body would normally be able to process on its own.
 Hemodialysis is one of the two types of dialysis available.
 It usually needs to be completed three times a week and takes about four hours per treatment.

-Dialysis equipment can be located in hospitals, transplant centers, and specialized dialysis units, in patients’ homes, and in nursing, hospice, and rehabilitation facilities.
+Dialysis equipment can be located in hospitals, transplant centers, and specialized dialysis units, outpatient clinics, in patients’ homes, and in nursing, hospice, and rehabilitation facilities.
 It can even be found on cruise ships and in resort towns, as the rapidly growing population of patients diagnosed with kidney disease has created a demand for access wherever patients need or want to be.
 That means that dialysis travel nurses are offered the opportunity to work in all of these settings, and more.

 Dialysis nursing offers the unique opportunity to establish relationships with patients.